China says trade envoys preparing to go to Washington

-BEIJING (AP) — Chinese envoys are preparing to travel to the United States for trade talks, a government spokesman said Monday, suggesting negotiations on ending a bruising tariff war will proceed despite President Donald Trump's threat to raise import taxes.
+BEIJING (AP) — Chinese envoys are preparing to travel to the United States for trade talks, a government spokesman said Monday, suggesting talks on ending a bruising tariff war will go ahead despite President Donald Trump's surprise threat to raise import taxes.

 Trump's announcement Sunday on Twitter caused financial markets to plunge.
 It prompted suggestions Beijing might pull out of talks planned for this week to avoid looking weak in the face of American pressure.